Thomas J. Collamore

-Immediately before joining the Chamber in October 2007, Collamore served as chief operating officer of the Friends for Fred Thompson Committee.
-Before that, he spent 14 years with Altria Group, Inc., as vice president of Corporate Public Affairs.
+Before joining the Chamber in October 2007, Collamore spent 14 years with Altria Group, Inc., as vice president of Corporate Public Affairs.
 There he was responsible for the strategy, direction, and management of the company’s public policy, public affairs, charitable and political giving programs, and outreach to important external stakeholders.
-He directed the departments that handled Corporate Strategy and Social Responsibility, Corporate Contributions, External Affairs, Corporate Identity, Environmental Affairs, and Agricultural Relations.
+He directed the departments that handled corporate strategy and social responsibility, corporate contributions, external affairs, corporate identity, environmental affairs, and agricultural relations.

-Collamore served in the White House on former Vice President Bush’s senior staff from 1985 to 1989.
-From 1987 to 1989, he was assistant to the vice president for Operations.
+From 1985 to 1989, Collamore served in the White House on former Vice President Bush’s senior staff.
+From 1987 to 1989, he was assistant to the vice president for operations.
 He also served as liaison to the transition offices of the president-elect and the vice president-elect from 1988 to 1989.
 He was deputy assistant to the vice president and staff secretary from 1985 to 1987.
-During that time, Collamore traveled with Bush, visiting more than 30 countries and all 50 states, and served as a senior traveling aide throughout the campaign for president, culminating in Bush’s 1988 election.
+During that time, Collamore traveled with Bush, visiting more than 30 countries and all 50 states, and was a senior traveling aide throughout the campaign for president, culminating in Bush’s 1988 election.

 Collamore was special assistant to Secretary of Commerce Malcolm Baldrige from 1981 to 1985.
 He received the Commerce Gold Medal Award for Distinguished Achievement in the Federal Service in 1985.

-Collamore is chairman of the board of the National Rehabilitation Hospital in Washington, D.C., and chairman of the board of trustees of the Foundation for the Benedictine School for Exceptional Children in Ridgely, Maryland.
-He is on the board of the U.S. Chamber of Commerce’s National Chamber Foundation and the Advisory Board of the George Bush Presidential Library in College Station, Texas.
+Collamore is chairman emeritus of the board of the National Rehabilitation Hospital in Washington, D.C., and chairman of the board of trustees of the Foundation for the Benedictine School for Exceptional Children in Ridgely, Maryland.
+He is on the advisory boards of the U.S. Chamber of Commerce Foundation and the George Bush Presidential Library in College Station, Texas.